edibotopic/edibotopic-website/content/wiki/_whatami.md

 This is my wiki.

-It will contain short overviews of concepts and tools that I find interesting.
+It's a place for short notes on concepts, tools and works that I find interesting.
+The wiki is a "living document" and entries will evolve over time.

-The wiki has just been implemented on my site and will take time to populate.
+I have just added this wiki to my site so it will take time to populate.